ricardogomes/elsevier-data-gatherer/README.md

-# scopus-data-gatherer
+# Elsevier Data Gatherer

-Tools to connect to the Scopus API and gather data
+Tools to connect to the Elsevier APIs, gather and process data.